LaurentVeyssier/time-serie-Sales-forecasting-with-Prophet/README.md

 Forecast over 90 days example:
 ![](asset/newplot.png)

-The additive model analyzes variations are multiple levels:
+The additive model analyzes variations at multiple levels:
-- long-term trend
+- long-term base trend
-- seasonal trends (yearly, monthly, weekly and daily)
+- seasonal 'noise' (yearly, monthly, weekly and daily)
 - impact from holidays.
-In this last graph below, we see some spikes explained by holidays which are then integrated into the forecasting model.
+In the last picture below, we see some sales spikes explained by holidays.
+These are then integrated into the forecasting model.

 ![](asset/trend.jpg)